leonawicz/pkgpeanuts/README.md

 The intent of `pkgpeanuts` is to automate building out robust R package scaffolding for a newly created package.
-Create a new R package project in RStudio.
-Make an initial commit and link up the local repository with your empty remote repository.
+Create a new R package project with git in RStudio.
 Then let `pkgpeanuts` take care of the rest.

 This package is in early development.
 It is not intended for operating on existing, developed packages; only new packages as newly created RStudio projects.
-It also does not work yet for creating new packages itself (difficulties with git and Windows), hence the instructions above about creating a new project in RStudio. *Use at your own risk and/or read the source code.*
+It also does not work yet for creating new packages itself (difficulties with git and Windows), hence the instruction about creating a new project in RStudio first. *Use at your own risk and/or read the source code.*

 ## Installation